ansible/ansibullbot/ISSUE_HELP.md

 * ansible version
 * summary

 If any of those items are missing or empty, ansibot will keep the issue in a "needs info" state until the data is provided in the issue's description.
-The bot is expecting a structor similar to the issue template, so please use that whenever possible.
+The bot is expecting an issue description styled after the default issue template, so please use that whenever possible.

 ## For module maintainers